prog4biol/pfb2019/README.md

 >>> print(found)
 [('TCTAATTCCTCATTAGTAATAAGTAAAATGTTTATTGTTGTAGCTCTGGA', 'CCGGTTTCCAAAGACAGTCTTCTAA'), ('TCTAATTCCTCATTAGTAATAAGTAAAATGTTTATTGTTGTAGCTCTGGA', 'CCGGTTTCCAAAGACAGTCTTCTAA')]
 ```
 > The subpatterns are stored in tuples within a list.
-More about this type of datastructure later.
+More about this type of data structure later.

 Another option for retrieving the upstream and downstream subpatters is to put the `findall()` in a for loop